-- the drop in pressure for refrigerant evaporation & cold generation
+- It controls the drop in pressure for refrigerant evaporation & cold generation

-- the flow rate of fluid in the evaporator
+- It controls the flow rate of the fluid in the evaporator

-The expansion valve is located downstream from the receiver drier: it receives the refrigerant fluid after it has been filtered and is in a 100% liquid state.
+The expansion valve is located downstream of the receiver drier: it receives the refrigerant fluid in a 100% liquid state and after it has been filtered.
 The expansion valve reduces the pressure of the refrigerant fluid upstream of the evaporator.
-This drop in pressure cools the fluid and it is then sprayed into the evaporator.
+This drop in pressure cools the fluid, it is then sprayed into the evaporator.
 The expansion valve is always attached to the evaporator.